angarsky/docker-codeception-pantheon/README.md

-A Docker image with the Codeception and toolkit to integrate with the Pantheon hosting.
+A Docker image with the Codeception and a toolkit to integrate with the Pantheon hosting.

 # Usage